tahoe-lafs/tahoe-lafs/docs/configuration.rst

 by the client node, as well as the state files that you'll observe in its base directory.

-The main file is named "``tahoe.cfg``", which is an ".INI"-style configuration file (parsed by the Python stdlib 'ConfigParser' module: "``[name]``" section markers, lines with "``key.subkey: value``", rfc822-style continuations).
-There are other files that contain information which does not easily fit into this format.
+The main file is named "``tahoe.cfg``", and is an ".INI"-style configuration file (parsed by the Python stdlib 'ConfigParser' module: "``[name]``" section markers, lines with "``key.subkey: value``", rfc822-style continuations).
+There are also other files containing information that does not easily fit into this format.
 The "``tahoe create-node``" or "``tahoe create-client``" command will create an initial ``tahoe.cfg`` file for you.
 After creation, the node will never modify the ``tahoe.cfg`` file: all persistent state is put in other files.